scikit-hep/iminuit/doc/reference.rst

 iminuit.util
 ------------

-.. currentmodule:: util
+.. currentmodule:: iminuit.util

-The module :mod:`util` provides the :func:`describe` function and various data classes used by :class:`iminuit.Minuit`.
+The module provides data and utility classes used by :class:`iminuit.Minuit` and the :func:`describe` function.

 .. automodule:: iminuit.util
     :members: